 - Brine: Add 2 cups of the water to the Ziploc bag & add salt & sugar.
 Move the Ziploc around until the salt & sugar is dissolved.
 Place Ziploc in the bowl & add pork inside the Ziploc.
 Add the rest of the water.
 Add bay leaves & dry rub.
 Move the bag around to make sure everything is dissolved completely.
 Let sit for at least 8 hours or for best results overnight.

 - Pulled Pork: Drain brine from pork.
 Pat pork dry with paper towels.
 Place pork into the crockpot to add dry rub to the entire outside of the pork.
 Make sure the pork is completely covered in the dry rub.
-Add 1 cup of chicken stock to the crock pot.
-Put lid on crockpot.
+Add 1 cup of chicken stock to the crockpot.
+Put the lid on crockpot.
 Cook on low for 8-10 hours.
 With a fork, “pull” the pork incorporating all of the chicken stock into the pork.
 If desired, add barbeque sauce.

 - Coleslaw: Mix all ingredients.
 Let sit for 15 minutes.
 Serve with pulled pork.